lauravoineag/MobileAndroidDeveloper/README.md

 # 3. Ticket stuff
 - [x] Swimming lanes https://www.oldstreetsolutions.com/jira-swimlanes-agile-boards
 - [x] 3 amigos - kick off
-- last chance saloon to question if we should be doing the work, if we do the work how we'll do it and if the work is done how we'd test it
+    - It's basically the last chance saloon to question if we should be doing the work, if we do the work how we'll do it and if the work is done how we'd test it.
-- is a meeting that is used to ensure everyone understands what a ticket's purpose is.
-The three amigos (3 friends) represent someone from delivery/project (like product owner or delivery manager), someone from test and someone from dev.
+    - It's a meeting that is used to ensure everyone understands what a ticket's purpose is.
+The three amigos (3 friends)is broken down into the following departments: delivery/project (like product owner or delivery manager and UX), someone from test and someone from dev.
 At the end of the meeting everyone should be 100% certain on what the output of the ticket will be (a definition of done should have already been met in sprint planning and backlog refinement).
-It's really useful just to make certain that before you start a ticket, the world hasn't shifted in any big way and that testers will understand how to test what it is you're doing and product understand what the main value will be too
+It's really useful just to make certain that before you start a ticket, the world hasn't shifted in any big way and that testers will understand how to test what it is you're doing and product understand what the main value will be too.
-- sometimes something will be planned in (usually integrating with another team's work) and we'll find out "actually they're not ready for us to integrate, I had a chat with the team this morning!"
+    - Sometimes something will be planned in (usually integrating with another team's work) and we'll find out "actually they're not ready for us to integrate, I had a chat with the team this morning!"
     - or "yeah the way we thought we'd implement that won't work because the library has a bug in it"
     - or "we won't be able to test it because the test environment isn't ready yet"
     - all of those things would be rare for one single person to have knowledge of

  - [ ] CI/CD
  - [ ] CI is continuous integration - GIT management -